Explore the local food scene and discover where to buy all your favorite foods with our guide to supermarkets and grocery stores in Austria.

 Buying groceries from your home country

 Missing your food favorites from home?
 Many supermarkets in Austria are well-stocked when it comes to foreign foods.
 In larger stores, you may even find a small world foods section, with products from France, Italy, the UK, and beyond.
 In cities, you’ll also find international grocery stores.
 However, if these aren’t convenient, a growing number of online grocery stores can deliver your favorite foods from home directly to your front door in Austria.
+This includes British Corner Shop, which specializes in goods from the UK.
 Explore our directory listings to find out more.